jagenjo/litescene.js/guides/resources.md

 When working with LiteScene you will need to retrieve many resources to use during the render or to control the behaviour of the application.

 Resources are instances that contain relevant information for the system, and that **could be shared among different elements** of the engine.
+If something contains data relative to one specific node visualization/behaviour, then that shouldnt be a resource, because that cannot be shared.

 All resources are stored in a global container (```LS.ResourcesManager.resources```) so they can be retrieved easily by any element of the engine.